vitiral/bridge-rpc/README.md

 # Bridge Operation

-A bridge is simply a pass through node: messages sent to it who's `init_uid`/`exec_uid` do not equal the bridge's own `node_uid` are simply passed through to the correct party.
+A bridge is simply a pass through node: messages who's `init_uid`/`exec_uid` do not equal the bridge's own `node_uid` are simply passed through to the correct node/bridge in the chain.

 > The direction the message goes is determined by the type.
 Request types are
 > always going to the `exec_uid` and Response types are always going to the